 47. Go, Gruffalo Hunting,

 If you live in the United Kingdom and your family is a fan of the Gruffalo stories, you can actually go Gruffalo Hunting!
 There is not just one, but lots of lovely locations around the UK where you can get outdoors and look for this mysterious creature.
 The Gruffalo Trail is headed up by the Forestry Commission with the sculptures & orienteering available at a number of fantastic forests.
 Click this link to find out more.

 48. Easter Egg Hunting

 If it’s around Easter, the classic family outdoor activity to do is Easter Egg hunting!
-If you don’t know what it is (where have you been?), it is game during which decorated eggs or Easter eggs are hidden to find.
+If you don’t know what it is (where have you been?), it is a game during which decorated eggs or Easter eggs are hidden to find.
 You can make your own Easter egg hunt in two different ways.
 You can use real hard-boiled eggs, which you can paint together first together as a family.
 Alternatively, you can artificial eggs made of plastic filled with chocolate and sweeties or foil-wrapped egg-shaped chocolates.
 Hide them around the garden and give everyone a cute little basket to collect their goodies.
-However, there are hundreds of Easter eggs hunts organised around the county so you can google search for your closed one.
+However, there are hundreds of Easter egg hunts organized around the county so you can google search for your closed one.

 49. Pumpkin carving